top of page

 The Langtang trek starts in Syabrubesi and you can get there by bus, shared jeep or private jeep.
 It would probably take 8 to 9 hours by bus or shared jeep.

 Enjoy Nepal Treks arranged a private jeep for me and it cost $180.
 I left Kathmandu at 05.00 and the early start meant that I avoided the awful traffic congestion in the Kathmandu valley.
-The journey took 5.5 hours and I had enough time to hike onto Sherpagaon in daylight.
+The journey took 5.5 hours and I had enough time to start the Langtang trek and to hike to Sherpagaon in daylight.

-I had read blogs stating the road to Syabrubesi was scary but it didn't seem bad to me.
+I had read blogs stating the road from Kathmandu to Syabrubesi was scary but it didn't seem bad to me.

 3. Itinerary for the Langtang Trek